10 Great Gift Ideas for Children with Autism

 designed to teach children with autism specific skills.
 Therapists can't always afford what they would like to use to help your child.
 Why not give a gift that will help your child and future children as well?Get a gift that helps with the big three: eating, sleeping or toileting.

 Eating, sleeping and toileting are three essential life skills.
-If a child with autism has problems with any one of these life skills it can be very difficult for the child and family.
-A life changing gift can help an autistic child learn one of these vital skills.
+If a child with autism has problems with any one of these life can be very difficult for the child and family.

 Choose something the child with autism has a special interest.